An OLCreate Open University Course

 I charge from £45 for each session of sixty minutes duration.
-You may pay by cash, cheque or BACS bank transfer.
+You may pay by PayPal, standing order or BACS bank transfer.

 I appreciate 48 hours notice of session cancellations.
 If you cancel a session with less than 48 hours notice the full fee is payable.